fdlacher/Quacken-2024/README.md

+1819 - The Quacken
+2024 Crescendo
+This project is based on the MAXSwerve Java Template.
+Information on the template is found below

 # MAXSwerve Java Template v2023.1

 See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.